 Pretrial Assessment Services (PAS) is a division of California criminal courts that determines whether newly-arrested defendants should remain in jail or released on their own recognizance pending their trial.

-Every California criminal court will have a PAS division.
+If California voters choose to pass Senate Bill 10 in the November 2020 referendum, every California criminal court will have a PAS division.
 PAS will be staffed by either court employees or contract workers from a local, qualified public agency.
 The Judicial Council will fund PAS.

-Starting October 1, 2019, defendants in California criminal cases will no longer have the opportunity to bail out.
+If California voters choose to pass Senate Bill 10 in the November 2020 referendum, defendants in California criminal cases will no longer have the opportunity to bail out.
 Instead, PAS will conduct pretrial risk assessments to determine whether defendants are likely to:

 - hurt someone else if they are released on their own recognizance, or